mopga/taiko-web-fork/docs/desktop.md

 The metadata also includes `meta.segments` with the timing, WAVE filenames, and source chart paths for each playlist segment.

+## Songs directory resolution

+The desktop backend resolves the songs root lazily, using the following
+priority:

+1. `TAIKO_SONGS_DIR` when set and the directory exists.
+The Electron shell sets this variable whenever the user chooses a custom songs folder.
+2. `<TAIKO_APP_ROOT>/songs` when available. `TAIKO_APP_ROOT` is exported by the
+   Electron main process and points to the packaged application root (or the repository root during development).
+3. `app_dir()/songs`, which corresponds to the bundled `resources/backend/songs` directory in packaged builds.

+The resolved path is logged once as `songs_dir=<path>` during backend startup to aid diagnostics.

 ## Desktop loading flow

 On desktop (`isDesktopEnvironment()`), `public/src/js/loadsong.js` inspects